 Profile

-Paul has extensive experience collaborating and negotiating with Māori and advising on Māori and Treaty of Waitangi related issues.
-He has been a member of the core Crown design, negotiation and drafting teams on significant Treaty of Waitangi settlements, including in relation to the 'legal personality' models in Tuhoe (Te Urewera); Whanganui River (Te Awa Tupua); and currently Taranaki Maunga and numerous co-governance models such as over the Tūpuna Maunga in Auckland and Waikato River.
+He has extensive experience collaborating and negotiating with Māori and advising on Māori and Treaty of Waitangi related issues.
+He has been a member of the core Crown design, negotiation and drafting teams on significant Treaty of Waitangi settlements, including from 2010 to 2024 on the 'legal personality' models in Tūhoe (Te Urewera); Whanganui River (Te Awa Tupua); and Taranaki Maunga (Te Kahui Tupua); and on numerous co-governance models such as over the Tūpuna Maunga in Auckland, the Waikato and Waipā Rivers, Lake Taupō and over rivers, lakes, harbours, maunga and other natural features.

-Paul's particular specialty is designing, negotiating and drafting co-governance, co-management and relationship frameworks between the Crown, local government and Māori.
-He has advised on most of the Treaty settlement co-governance and co-management arrangements that have been designed and agreed with Iwi, and he advises on a wide range of partnership and relationship agreements between various Crown, local government and private entities and Māori, including in the context of infrastructure projects and the RMA.
-Paul advises on law reform and policy processes and he acts for a number of co-governance authorities including the Tūpuna Maunga Authority in Auckland, Waikato River Authority and Te Urewera Board.
+Paul's particular specialty is designing, negotiating and drafting co-governance, co-management and partnership frameworks between the Crown, local government and Māori (including joint management agreements and mana whakahono a rohe).
+He has advised on most of the Treaty settlement co-governance and co-management arrangements that have been designed and agreed with iwi, and he advises on a wide range of partnership and relationship agreements between various Crown, local government and private entities and Māori, including in the context of infrastructure projects and the RMA.
+Paul advises on the implications of Treaty settlement frameworks in law reform, policy and regulatory processes, and he acts for a number of co-governance authorities including the Tūpuna Maunga Authority in Auckland, Waikato River Authority, Te Urewera Board and in relation to Te Awa Tupua (Whanganui River).

-Paul has practised resource management law since 1994 and advises on a range of RMA consenting and planning issues.
-He regularly appears in a range of Courts and tribunals on Māori law and resource management and co-governance matters.
+He has practised resource management law since 1994 and continues to advise on a range of RMA consenting and planning issues and appeals.

 Paul Beverley is an "exceptional, pragmatic lawyer with a comprehensive knowledge of the Resource Management Act."
 He is singled out by sources for his impressive expertise in Māori law as well as consenting processes and conservation law.